JangoFettus/OpenFrontIO/cpp/README.md

 make
 ```

-The resulting executable `OpenFrontPrototype` opens a demo window and draws a
-province grid from `maps/highdensity.map`.
-This map contains 100×75 provinces
+province grid from `maps/gigantic.map`.
+This map contains 200×150 provinces
-for a much denser play field.
+for an extremely dense play field.
 Each character in the file represents a terrain
-type (`P` plains, `F` forest, `M` mountain, `W` water).

-Run the prototype from the `build` directory:
+One player army starts on the map. **Left click** it to select it and **right
+click** an adjacent province to move.
+Capturing a new province lowers your
+infantry count by one.
+There are no enemies in this demo—expand across the
+gigantic map at your leisure.

 ```bash
 ./OpenFrontPrototype